nathan-nigussie/java-course/note.md

 import package2.C;

+////polymorphism=greek word for poly="many",Morph-"form.it is the ability of an object to identify as more than one type

 public class Main {
     public static void main(String[] args) {
-//polymorphism=greek word for poly="many",Morph-"form
-//it is the ability of an object to identify as more than one type

 Car car=new Car();
 Bicycle bicycle=new Bicycle();